n6ai/minze/docs/guide/introduction.md

 # Introduction

-> Minze is a dead-simple framework for shareable web components.
+> Minze is a dead-simple JS framework for native web components.

 ## Overview